kenmoini/kenmoini.com/site/content/post/2021/10/functional-kubernetes-on-digitalocean.md

 A few things to pay attention to:

 - Name, namespace, and app labels of course
 - The 3 annotations state which cluster-issuer to use, what sort of Ingress Controller (since there can be multiple, see Service Mesh), and if you want to force HTTP > HTTPS redirects or not.
+There are [plenty of other annotations available](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/annotations/) as well in case you want to do other things to the underlying Nginx instances.
 - The `.spec.tls[*].hosts` and `.spec.rules[*].host` definitions for what domain name to use - this needs to be part of a zone that is already active in your DigitalOcean Domains.

 And the rest are to do with the specifics of the service, in this case targeting port 80 on the Grafana service.